RidleyB/sen/content/_characters/enzo-santini.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Ezno Santini was a respected figure in Sen's political and social circles, known for his keen intellect and unwavering dedication to his family.
+blurb: "Ezno Santini was a respected figure in Sen's political and social circles, known for his keen intellect and unwavering dedication to his family.
 He was a shrewd strategist and a skilled negotiator. "
 ---

+{% include character-content.html %}